Skip to content

 Relationships

-Relationships describe how documents in different collections are associated, so that related documents can be read, updated, or deleted together.
+Relationships describe how rows in different tables are associated, so that related rows can be read, updated, or deleted together.
 Entities in real-life often associate with each other in an organic and logical way, like a person and their dog, an album and its songs, or friends in a social network.

 These types of association between entities can be modeled in Appwrite using relationships.